barchart/events-client-js/README_API.md

 __Overview__

-Notifies the system to begin the generation of a new export file.
+Notifies the system to begin generation of a new export file.
 This processing happens asynchronously.
-In other words, once you make the request, you will be provided with a unique identifier for the export job and it will begin processing in the background.
-You will need to check back periodically to see if the job has completed.
+In other words, once you make the request, report processing will begin and receive an immediate response with the identifier for the job that's in progress.
+You will need to check back periodically to determine if the job has completed.

 The following parameters are required:

 * customer (required) - string - The name of the customer for which data is being exported.
-Barchart can provide you with the correct value.
+Barchart can provide your customer name.
 * product (required) - string - The name of the product for which data is being exported.
-Barchart can provide you with a list of products which reports can be generated for.
+Barchart can provide you with a list of products.
 * start (optional) - integer - The date and time of the first event to export.
 If provided, the value should be a millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 * end (optional) - integer - The data and time of the last event to export.
 If provided, the value should be a millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time).

 The export job will complete within 15 minutes.
-If too many records exist and the report cannot be compiled within 15 minutes, it will time out.
+If too many records exist and the report cannot be compiled within 15 minutes, report generation will time out.
 If that happens, narrow your timeframe and retry.

 __Endpoint__